hamedafzali/CodingChallenge/README.md

      http://localhost:8080/api/persons/members-absences
      http://localhost:8080/api/persons/members-absences-sum
 </pre>
-In this project have used minimum usage of third-party libraries so all components were created by myself, therefore, every change in every component is possible.
+Minimum usage of third-party libraries has made the component flexible in of to be modified and customized based on the new requests.